SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/00-Problem-01.md

 ## Input
 On the first input line you will be given the initial array values, separated by a single space.

-On the next lines you will be getting commands until you receive the command "**end**".
+On the next lines you will be getting one of the commands.
+The program should stop functioning after receiving the "**end**" command.

 The commands could be: